YangMame/LG-Gram-Linux/README.md

 # didn't work

-* Some hotkeys (F1 can set as start systemdsettings, F5 have no idea now, F9 can set as redshift)
+* Some hotkeys (F1 can set as start systemsettings, F5 have no idea now, F9 can set as start redshift)